 Thermal degradation and differential thermogravimetry curves of native corn starch, cooked starch, starch betainates, and a cationic starch ether prepared conventionally with CHPTAC [5] are shown in Fig. 4.
-It should be noted that these cationic starches were synthesised from the same cooked starch.
-From Fig. 4a, it can be observed that the cooking of starch, involving hydrolysis and disruption of crystalline or semicrystalline domains, had a major impact on the degradation profile.
-As the molecular disorder increases, the temperature corresponding to the maximum degradation rate, or T{max} (Fig. 4b), is shifted from 304 °C to 239 °C. Moreover, the separation of amylose and amylopectin, from being packed together in pristine starch granules [2], gives rise to two transitions, the first one being associated with amylopectin and the second one with amylose.
-This distinction vaguely remains in the SB_S obtained by alkaline transesterification, whose thermal stability is slightly higher ($T{max} = 247$ °C).
+It should be noted that these cationic starches were synthesised from the same cooked starch, From Fig. 4a, it can be observed that the cooking of starch, involving hydrolysis and disruption of crystalline or semicrystalline domains, had a major impact on the degradation profile.
+As the molecular disorder increases, the temperature corresponding to the maximum degradation rate, or $T{\text{max}}$ (Fig. 4b), is shifted from 304 °C to 239 °C. Moreover, the separation of amylose and amylopectin, from being packed together in pristine starch granules [2], gives rise to two transitions, the first one being associated with amylopectin and the second one with amylose.
+This distinction vaguely remains in the SBs obtained by alkaline transesterification, whose thermal stability is slightly higher ( $T{\text{max}} = 247$ °C).

 Interestingly enough, the thermal behaviour of the CS ether was closer to that of native starch, regaining some of the thermal stability that was lost by cooking.
-The key difference does not lie in the kind of functional group (ester/ether), given that the acid-catalysed transesterification resulted in a SB_S with $T{max} = 287$ °C. It can be suggested that alkali and acid had opposite effects on molecular packing: the former prevented the formation of intra- and intermolecular hydrogen bonds, and the latter depolymerised selectively the less ordered domains to sugars that were lost upon filtration.
-This way, the degree of molecular order of the product became higher than that of the starting cooked starch.
+The key difference does not lie in the kind of functional group (ester/ether), given that the acid-catalysed transesterification resulted in a SBs with $T{\rm max} = 287$ °C. It can be suggested that alkali and acid had opposite effects on molecular packing: the former prevented the formation of intra- and intermolecular hydrogen bonds, and the latter depolymerised selectively the less ordered domains to sugars that were lost upon filtration.